 Tainan city - also known as “Capital City” to locals - is the oldest city built in Taiwan and the start of our development as an immigrant society.
 For the last four hundred years, Tainan saw the political rule varying from the Netherlands, ancient China, Japan and finally to current times.
 Now a metropolitan filled with old elements, Tainan is regarded as the cultural center of the island as well as the famed destination for passionate foodies.
 On this tour, we take you to explore the stories and folk tales that are hidden in the corners of downtown Tainan.
 Don’t miss this opportunity to see the depth of history, religion, and multiculture in the origin of Taiwan!

 3:00PM Meet up with guide

 Meeting point: Entrance of Chihkan Tower

-Our guides are recognized with a paper fan saying "Tainan Free Walking Tour" and "Like It Formosa"!
+Our guides are recognized with a green and white paper fan saying "Like It Formosa" and "Tainan Free Walking Tour".